jfb-h/synthetic-tourism/documents/papers/main.typ

 In this paper, we use the synthetic control method @abadie2021 to assess the touristic impact of the Elbphilharmonie.
 The synthetic control method aims to answer the question of whether a discrete intervention (here, the building of the Elbphilharmonie) had a causal effect on some quantity of interest (here, overnight stays), i.e., whether there was an increase (or decrease) in the quantity of interest which would not have occurred without the intervention.
-In pursuit of this goal, the method follows a comparative case study design which contrasts the unit for which the intervention occurred (Hamburg) with a set of comparable units where the intervention didn't occur (other cities).
+In pursuit of this goal, the method follows a comparative case study design which contrasts the unit for which the intervention occurred (Hamburg) with a set of comparable units where the intervention did not occur (other cities).
 More specifically, the synthetic control method proceeds by constructing a weighted average of contrast cases representing a 'synthetic' version of the intervention unit, which can be used to assess counterfactual scenarios.
 Weights are determined in a way as to maximize the pre-intervention similarity of the synthetic and the real unit in terms of the quantity of interest.
 Similarity is determined based on a set of predictors, which themselves have associated importance weights also subject to optimization.
 Given sufficient pre-intervention similarity (taken to indicate that the behaviour of the quantity of interest is well-approximated by the weighted average of the control units), post-intervention deviations between the synthetic and the real case are then interpreted as a consequence of the intervention.